 The following example uses the CultureInfo class to specify the culture that the ToString method and format string will use.
 This code creates a new instance of the CultureInfo class called MyCulture and initializes it to the French culture using the string fr-FR.
 This object is passed to the ToString method with the C string format specifier to produce a French monetary value.

 The preceding code displays 100,00 when displayed in a Windows Forms form.
 Note that the console environment does not support all Unicode characters and displays 100,00 ? instead.

 See the CultureInfo class for a list of all supported cultures.

 The following example illustrates how to modify the CultureInfo object associated with the current thread.
-This sample assumes that U.S. English (en-US) is the culture associated with the current thread and shows how to change that culture through code.
-This sample also demonstrates how to specify a particular culture by passing a modified CultureInfo to a ToString method and how to pass a new DateTimeFormatInfo to a ToString method.
+This example assumes that U.S. English (en-US) is the culture associated with the current thread and shows how to change that culture through code.
+This example also demonstrates how to specify a particular culture by passing a modified CultureInfo to a ToStringmethod and how to pass a new DateTimeFormatInfo to a ToString method.